philipturner/swift-xtb/README.md

   - Generate numerical pseudopotentials at runtime, let the user recycle them for similar computations.
 - [DeepMind 2021 XC functional](https://www.science.org/doi/10.1126/science.abj6511) (2021)
   - More accurate than the B3LYP functional used for mechanosynthesis research.
-  - Provide DM21, DM21mu, and a few functionals from LibXC.
+  - Provide DM21, DM21mu, and a few functionals from libxc.
   - Allow the dispersion component of correlation to be disabled, especially if the dylib can't be located.

 Dependencies: